 In short, PLA is the evaluation and assessment of an individual’s life learning for college credit, certification, or advanced standing toward further education or training.

-Partner institutions must be a CAEL member and agree to accept our credit recommendations as any other transfer credit.
-To learn how to create their portfolios, students have a choice between a self-paced non-credit course (Do-It-Yourself), or an instructor-led six-week 3 credit course (CAEL 100).
-Students will incur the following fees:
+To learn how to create their portfolios, we offer a self-paced non-credit course (Do-It-Yourself), or an instructor-led six-week worth 3 college credits (CAEL 100).

 Prior Learning Assessment is not just one method or tool.
 PLA includes options such as:

 - Portfolio-based Assessments—Evaluations of student portfolios such as those done through CAEL’s service, LearningCounts.org